StStep/mutli-hex-battle-godot/README.md

     * Use WASD and scroll-wheel to move camera
     * Testing hex and tileset alignment

-* `demo_units.tsc`n - Instantiate three `unit.tscn`, one of each size and have them roate to follow mouse
+* `demos/demo_units.tscn` - Instantiate three `Unit.tscn`, one of each size and have them roate to follow mouse

     * Display all possible rotations of multi-hex based units
     * The red rectangles are the representation of the blocks of units